Saturday night, 24 October 1998, PM

 Her foster mother learns that Sylvie has quite a sailor’s dictionary.
 She’s usually smart enough not to use it, but the panic of her bite-ridden skin throws all caution to the wind.

-GM: Sylvie’s foster mother tells her to stop telling lies, and to stop swearing or she’s going back.
+GM: Sylvie’s foster mother tells her to stop telling lies.
+She’d better stop swearing, too.
+Or she’s going back.

 Victoria: “I’m NOT lying!”